 Pausing high frequency ads will stop them from ever being served again, but what if it was a high converting ad/ad set and you don't want to pause it completely?
 Another solution to decrease the budget.
 If your ad sets are being served to the same people too often you can decrease their bid/budget to decrease frequency.

 What’s considered a “healthy frequency”?
-It mostly depends on your campaign objective and the audience you’re targeting.
-For most marketers ideal ad frequency is something between 1.01 and 2.99.
+It mostly depends on your campaign objective and the target audience.
+For most marketers ideal Facebook ad frequency is something between 1.01 and 2.99.

 Here's another automated rule you can try to decrease budget for high frequency ad sets.
 This rule is similar to our first rule where we paused high frequency ads, except here I'm lowering the budget by 33% on the ad set level once per day if the frequency is over 2.4 and impressions are over 4,000 in the last 14 days.